-From a Filling The Pig perspective there are only two things you need to understand when creating a budget.
+From a FTP perspective, there are only two things you need to understand when creating a budget.
 First, Need Expenses and second your Actual Expenses.

 - Need Expenses.
 Need expense are those critical items you need to pay for to survive.
 (Survive is kind of a dramatic way of saying this is what I am responsible for.)
 Food’s a good place to start, electric, phone, insurance, mortgage or rent – you get the idea.
 Need Expenses may also include your current student loan, or credit card debt.
 The debt you’re trying to pay off.
 Understanding your Need Expenses helps you understand what you really need to budget for each month.

 - Actual Expenses.
 Actual expenses are what you’re really spending on a monthly basis.
 We often underestimate what we really need with what we want – this leads to more spending.
 If you track your expenses for a month inevitably you will find ways to cut-back and save more money.
 Those savings can then be used to pay off debt faster, build up an emergency fund, or simply grow your savings.